At a glance

 - Country: France

 A Paris boulangerie at half past eleven sets out a tray of split baguettes next to the morning ham loaves, each one wrapped in printed paper with a green sticker.
-Open one and the cross-section reads cheese-and-vegetable: a film of butter at the crumb, a smear of fresh chèvre over it, a fan of cucumber, a slice of tomato, a leaf of lettuce, a thread of honey across the lot.
+Open the vegetarian one and the cross-section reads chèvre-and-honey: a film of butter at the crumb, a thick smear of fresh goat cheese over it, a fan of cucumber, a slice of tomato, a leaf of lettuce, a thread of honey across the lot.
 No cured pork sits anywhere in the loaf.
-The build is one of three formulas the trade has settled into, codified across the chains over the last twenty years, sold next to the jambon-beurre in the chilled case for roughly the same money.
+This is the build the trade has settled on as its primary meatless answer, sold next to the jambon-beurre in the chilled case for roughly the same money, and its success rests on a specific substitution logic that took two decades to work out.

-Pull a chèvre-and-honey loaf out of the chilled paper and the smell is barnyard goat first and a thin floral sweetness behind it.
+Pull a chèvre-and-honey loaf out of the chilled paper and the smell is barnyard goat first, with a thin floral sweetness behind it.
 The crust cracks dry under the teeth.
 The spread inside is cool and grainy against the tongue, the cucumber gives with a quick snap, the tomato pulse arrives wet a beat later, and the honey thread settles sweet across the back of the tongue under the lactic sharpness.
-The roasted-vegetable version eats slower and warmer in flavour: the oil reads first, then the smoky-soft aubergine, then the tapenade's olive-and-anchovy depth, where the version has tapenade; a hummus build reads rounder and earthier in the same slot.
-The eating is quieter than a charcuterie loaf and the salt arrives lower and later, which is a register the eater either learns to like or substitutes around.
+The build eats quieter than a charcuterie loaf and the salt arrives lower and later, through the cheese rather than through cured meat, which is a register the eater either learns to like or substitutes around.